 Independent Medical Education

-At GSK, we are finding new independent and transparent ways to support healthcare professional education in Ireland.
+At GSK, we are proud supporters of independent and transparent medical education for healthcare professionals in Ireland.

 What does this look like?